ThePoultryMan/ARRP-But-Different/README.md

+# What is this branch?

+Due to the renaming `ResourceLocation` to `Identifier` in the 1.21.11 update, using Stonecutter to manage the changes between the pre-1.21.11 versions and modern versions would result in incredibly dense and verbose code.
+To avoid this, this branch `1.21.10` is the "legacy" code that may or may not have changes backported, while the `main` branch will continue to track with the current Minecraft version.

 # Advanced Runtime Resource Packs but it's Different but it's Still ARRP

 ARRP But Different allows developers to dynamically create assets and data at runtime, allowing